2018ik/2018ik.github.io/_wiki/calling_on_the_lord.markdown

 In his epistles, he continued to profess the significance of calling on the name of the Lord.
 Firstly in the matter of salvation, believing in the Lord and confessing with the mouth by calling upon the name of the Lord will save us (Rom.
 10:9-10, 13).
 The Lord is also rich to all who all on Him (10:12) which allows Him to fill us, as empty vessels, with the rich Lord (Rom 9:23).

 In Paul's epistle to the Corinthians we see that the called saints are those who call on the name of the Lord Jesus Christ in every place (1 Cor.
 1:2).
 No one can say "Jesus is Lord" except in the Holy Spirit (1 Cor.
 12:3).
-We drink the Spirit (1 Cor.
-12:13) by calling on His name.
+We drink the Spirit by calling on His name (1 Cor.
+12:13).

 Calling on the name of the Lord also allows us to depart from unrighteousness (2 Tim.
 2:19).
 Furthermore, seeking to be a vessel unto honor, sanctified, useful to the master, we need to call on the Lord out of a pure heart with companions (2 Tim.
 21-22).